catherineluse/docs/content/rancher/v2.x/en/backups/backups/k3s-backups/_index.md

 ### Creating Snapshots and Restoring Databases from Snapshots

-For details on taking database snapshots and restoring your database from them, refer to the [official MySQL documentation.](https://dev.mysql.com/doc/refman/8.0/en/replication-snapshot-method.html)
+If you used Amazon RDS (Relational Database Service) to store your K3s cluster data, refer to the official Amazon documentation about [Backing Up and Restoring Amazon RDS DB Instances.](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_CommonTasks.BackupRestore.html)

+Otherwise, refer to the [official upstream MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/replication-snapshot-method.html) or other upstream documentation for the setup that you used for the cluster datastore.